DemonDia/python_flask_api/readme.md

 ### Setup (for testing):
 1. Clone this repo
 2. Open the project in VSC
-3. In your terminal, Type this in CLI:
+3. In your terminal, type this in CLI:
 ```
 pip install -r requirements.txt
 ```